honeylouluzon/Prompt-Tutor/README.md

 ### 2. Comprehensive Prompt Evaluation

-Prompt Tutor offers a robust and multi-layered system for evaluating and improving prompts.
-This system is deeply integrated with a detailed scoring rubric and review framework designed to align with real-world prompt engineering and LLM coaching use cases.
+Prompt Tutor integrates a robust **Prompt Evaluation Rubric Tool** that follows a structured methodology outlined in the [Review Process Guide](./Review%20Process.readme) and detailed in the [Prompt Evaluation Rubric](./Prompt_Evaluation_Rubric_Detailed.md).
+This system provides a consistent, transparent, and scalable approach to analyzing and scoring prompt quality across various use cases.

-#### 📌 Supported Prompt Types:
+#### 🔍 Supported Prompt Types:
 - **Chatbot** – Instruction-based dialogue design
-- **Coding** – Precision coding instructions and test-case scenarios
+- **Coding** – Task-focused programming prompts and constraints
-- **Image Generation** – Descriptive and creative visual composition
+- **Image Generation** – Descriptive and creative visual language
-- **Research** – Deep analytical or domain-specific question formation
+- **Research** – Deep analytical and domain-specific queries

-#### 🧮 Criteria-Based Scoring:
+#### 📊 Criteria-Based Scoring:

-##### 🔹 Core Criteria (General-Purpose Evaluation)
+Prompt evaluation is guided by a multi-layer rubric with specific scoring logic and subcriteria:

-These criteria apply across all prompt types and are defined in detail in the [📁 Prompt Evaluation Rubric](./Prompt_Evaluation_Rubric_Detailed.md):
+- **Core Evaluation Criteria** *(from the integrated rubric)*:

-- **Clarity** – How clear and unambiguous the prompt is
+  - **Clarity** – Unambiguity and interpretability of the prompt
-- **Specificity** – Relevance and precision of task or query details
+  - **Specificity** – Precision of task definition
-- **Structure** – Logical flow and formatting consistency
+  - **Structure** – Logical and functional arrangement
-- **Completeness** – Inclusion of all necessary context and instructions
+  - **Completeness** – Adequacy of context and constraints
-- **Complexity Management** – Appropriate handling of multi-step, layered, or abstract problems
+  - **Complexity Management** – Handling of multi-faceted or layered questions

-##### 🔸 Use Case–Specific Criteria
+- **Use Case–Specific Criteria**:
-Tailored scoring aligned with the unique nature of the task:
+  - **Chatbot** – Instructional clarity and dialogue tone

-- **Chatbot**: Emphasis on instruction tone, expected reply structure, and turn design
+  - **Coding** – Precision in logic, correctness, and constraint handling
-- **Coding**: Correctness of requirements, constraints, and coverage of edge cases
+  - **Image Generation** – Creativity, vividness, and visual prompt strength
-- **Image Generation**: Originality, visual clarity, and creative language
+  - **Research** – Use of best practices, reliability, and scope definition

-- **Research**: Adherence to best practices like citations, scope framing, and domain accuracy
+#### 💡 Feedback & Suggestions:

-#### 📊 Feedback & Suggestions:
+- Detailed score breakdown aligned with the rubric layers
-- A breakdown of scores based on rubric-aligned dimensions
+- Context-aware improvement tips
-- Actionable suggestions with linked guiding questions from the rubric
+- Auto-generated refined prompt examples
-- Auto-generated refined prompts with recommendations for improvement
+- Guiding questions and references from the rubric to support prompt improvement

 ---